Cat Fleas: Causes, Symptoms, and Treatment

 How Do Cats Get Fleas?

-Cats, even indoor cats, can get fleas.
+Cats can easily get fleas from their surroundings.
 Here are some of the ways:

 • Humans.
 Humans can also become unsuspecting carriers of cat fleas.
-They can attach themselves to your clothes, bags, shoes, and other things you carry outside the house.
+The parasites can easily attach to human clothes, shoes, and other items that are brought into the house from outside.

 • Doors and Windows.
 The area you’re living in could also increase the chance of your cat getting fleas.
 This means that they can easily enter your homes through the windows, doors, and even the tiniest of openings.